RuslanMck/gitea-playwright-automation/README.md

 > This project is an independent test automation framework created for educational and portfolio purposes.
 > It does not include, modify, or distribute any part of the Gitea source code.
 > * Gitea is an open-source project maintained by the Gitea Authors: https://gitea.io
-> * All rights, trademarks, and ownership of Gitea belong to their respective maintainers.
+> * All rights, trademarks, and ownership of Gitea belong to their respective maintainers.<br/>
 > This repository contains only my own code, written to automate the Gitea application using Playwright and TypeScript.

 ## Contact